kevinslin/seed-tldr/vault/linux.slapt-src.md

 `slapt-src --install {{slackbuild_name}}`

-- Locate slackbuilds of interest by their name or description:
+- Locate slackbuilds by their name or description:

 `slapt-src --search {{search_term}}`